13th CROI Surprise: Antiretrovirals Are Good for You

 Individual antiretrovirals, antiretroviral classes, and switches from older PIs to ATV or any NNRTI had no impact on the risk of cardiovascular disease.
 But among 363 people with hyperlipidemia, taking antilipid agents cut the risk of heart disease 66% (AOR 0.34, 95% CI 0.14 to 0.85, P = 0.021).
 In the high-lipid subset smoking upped the odds of heart disease 2.22 times (P = 0.057), age over 40 years made heart disease 2.38 times more likely (P = 0.087), and diabetes raised the risk 2.45 times (P = 0.052).

 For now the bottom line from these three studies appears to be that PIs make MIs more likely.
 But D:A:D, the California study, and HOPS all strongly suggest that easing lipids and other traditional risk factors may wipe out the MI risk pinned on PIs.

-The D:A:D data do level a serious indictment against PIs for promoting heart attacks in people with HIV, an indictment supported by earlier findings in the French Hospital Database.38 But the conviction remains in question, as other CROI studies (including the just-reviewed HOPS data) failed to turn up PI-incriminating evidence.
+38 But the conviction remains in question, as other CROI studies (including the just-reviewed HOPS data) failed to turn up PI-incriminating evidence.